noodlecollie/v2mp/docs/V2MP.md

 If the add operation results in a value of `0` in the destination register, `SR[Z]` is set; otherwise, it is cleared.

 All other bits in `SR` are always cleared.

-A useful aspect to note is that an all-zero instruction word corresponds to the instruction "add zero to register `R0`".
-This can be used as a "nop" instruction.

 ### `1h`: Subtract (`SUB`)